mathcoll/t6/ROADMAP.md

-Easy IOT
+t6
 ===========================
-Easy IOT is a platform to connect physical Objects with realtime-timeseries DB.
+t6 is a platform to connect physical Objects with realtime-timeseries DB.

 Roadmap
 ===========================